 What happens if your workplace drug testing result is positive?

-- While workplace drug testing is accurate – the DrugTest 5000 has an accuracy greater than 99 per cent – it’s not 100 per cent accurate.
+- While workplace drug testing is accurate – both units we use for workplace drug testing have an accuracy greater than 99 per cent – it’s not 100 per cent accurate.
 False positives do occur occasionally.
 Therefore, confirmation testing is carried out.

 - In the workplace, this involves the collection of another saliva sample.